theforeman/theforeman.org/plugins/katello/developers.md

 ./tools mash-scripts --commit config/katello_XY.yaml
 ```

 The generated mash scripts should be committed to tool_belt and a pull request opened.
 The scripts will then need to be copied onto the Koji box itself.
-If you do not have access, please contact someone that does or request this action on the `-dev` list.
+If you do not have access, please contact someone that does or request this action on the Development forum board.

 ### Step 9: Verify Repos